How to cook dried beans in the instant pot, slow cooker or on the stove

 - Quarter up an onion and throw it in along with a whole garlic bulb and a bay leaf.

-- It could also be because your water is hard.
-Add ¼ tsp of baking soda for each pound of dried beans.
+It could also be because your water is hard.
+Add ¼ teaspoon of baking soda for each pound of dried beans.

 Bean recipe ideas